-During a recent trip to London, I decided to take my camera out for a walk and see what happened.
+There are plenty of great places to stay in London, but during a recent trip I only had a few spare hours, so I decided to take my camera out for a walk and see what happened.
 I started in Hyde Park, but before I knew it, I had walked from there to Trafalgar Square, down to Westminster and then along the River Thames to Tower Bridge.

 What was amazing was just how many of London’s biggest tourist attractions I passed along the way.

 It is for that reason that I decided to make this post as if you are visiting London and want to see many of the major sites, including Buckingham Palace, Big Ben and Westminster, Tower Bridge and a lot more, this is a great route to take.

 Free walking tour of London Guide

 In total my walking tour took me about four hours, but that was stopping to take great photos of London along the way.
 With a little pre-planning you can also book visits to sites and experiences such as The London Eye or Tower of London and tie them in, however, if you are on a backpacking budget, you can stick to the free route I took in this post.

 This route is perfect if you are just visiting London for a day or are really pressed for time and you want to see as much as possible, and best of all, it’s completely free!

 Note: It should be obvious, but I just want to point out all the photos in this article are mine and the copyright belongs to me.
 If you are interested in any of the photos for commercial use, please get in touch and make an offer.
 Any use without my consent will be considered very poor form, not appreciated and you probably won’t get a visit from Santa at Christmas.